D.J. Bettencourt: Early life and education

-Bettencourt is a lifelong resident of Salem.
+Bettencourt is a lifelong resident of Salem, New Hampshire.
+He is a 2003 graduate of Tewksbury Memorial High in Tewksbury, Massachusetts.
 He began his involvement in politics as a campaign volunteer for George W. Bush's 2000 presidential campaign and was an intern on Gordon J. Humphrey's 2002 gubernatorial campaign and Mitt Romney's 2002 gubernatorial campaign.
 Bettencourt was a special aide to Romney as governor in 2003-2004.

 Bettencourt played baseball in high school and college.
 In high school he was a Merrimack Valley Conference Player of the Year, was a Boston Globe and Boston Herald All-Scholastic player in 2002 and 2003, and was the 2002 and 2003 Lowell Sun Player of the Year.
 Bettencourt was a member of the 2003 Massachusetts/Connecticut All Star Team.
 A catcher and first baseman, Bettencourt attended the University of Massachusetts Amherst on a baseball scholarship prior to transferring to the University of New Hampshire.

-At the University of New Hampshire, Bettencourt received two bachelor's degrees in 2007 in political science and communication Bettencourt attended, though did not graduate, from the University of New Hampshire School of Law where he served as President of the UNH Law chapter of the Federalist Society.
+At the University of New Hampshire, Bettencourt received two bachelor's degrees in 2007 in political science and communication.
+Bettencourt attended, though did not graduate, from the University of New Hampshire School of Law where he served as President of the UNH Law chapter of the Federalist Society.

 Legislative career

-First elected as a NH state representative at the age of 20, following the 2010 elections, he became the youngest House Majority Leader in the nation (at age 27) and the youngest in New Hampshire history.
-Prior to being Majority Leader, Bettencourt served as a Republican Caucus Whip during the 2009-2010 legislative session as well as a majority caucus whip during the 2005-2006 legislative session.
-Bettencourt rose to a position of leadership with support from the newly conservative majority elected to the Legislature in 2010 and has been the public face for the Republican agenda in the House.
-Bettencourt served three full terms plus almost a fourth in the House of Representatives, representing Rockingham County District 4.
+First elected as a New Hampshire state representative at the age of 20, following the 2010 elections, he became the youngest House Majority Leader in the nation (at age 27) and the youngest in New Hampshire history.
+Prior to being Majority Leader, Bettencourt served as a Republican Caucus Whip during the 2009-2010 legislative sessions as well as a majority caucus whip during the 2005-2006 legislative sessions.
+Bettencourt rose to a position of leadership with support from the newly conservative majority elected to the New Hampshire Legislature in 2010.
+Bettencourt served nearly four full terms in the House of Representatives, representing Rockingham County District 4.

 Resignation and scandal

-He resigned his House seat on May 27, 2012, following revelations that he had submitted falsified internship documents relating to his attendance at the University of New Hampshire School of Law.
+He resigned from the New Hampshire House of Representatives on May 27, 2012, following revelations that he had submitted falsified internship documents relating to his attendance at the University of New Hampshire School of Law.
 He had made 11 weeks of reports, written in extreme detail of things that never occurred, and then submitted them as part of his internship requirements to the University of New Hampshire School of Law and then lied about it.
 He resigned as Majority Leader and then resigned his seat.

 At the time of his resignation, Bettencourt also served as a member of several charitable and nonprofit organizations, including the Museum of American Finance, New Hampshire Historical Society, New Hampshire Humane Society, and Republicans for Environmental Protection.